Respect in Our Workplace

 - If I make a mistake, I apologize.

-- If I have accidentally hurt someone’s feelings, sense of self or sense of security, I apologize.
+- If I accidentally hurt someone’s feelings, sense of self, or sense of security, I apologize.

 - I refuse to be a bully.

-- I refuse to stand by when someone else is being poorly treated.
-I speak up.
+- I step in when someone else is being treated poorly.

-- I do not use profane, vulgar or abusive language, either in person, electronically or on social media.
+- I do not use profane, vulgar, or abusive language, whether in person, electronically, or on social media.

 - I include all members of my team in relevant activities and decision-making.

 - Harm another person’s dignity or sense of well-being.